bufbuild/protobuf-es/MANUAL.md

 ## Testing

 We recommend to test generated code just like handwritten code.
-Identify a representative protobuf file for your use case, generate code, and then simply run tests against the generated code.
+Identify a representative Protobuf file for your use case, generate code, and then simply run tests against the generated code.

 If you implement your own generator functions for the `js` and `dts` targets,